 The linear trend for Chlorophyll was slightly downward.
 However, the average concentrations show a strong cyclical pattern.
 Except for 2008, the chlorophyll remained within the target range.
+This year showed a much lower average than usual.
+The excessive and early plant growth is most likely the reason as to why most of the chlorophyll has been used by the time we tested.
 Continuing the plant management activities will continue to suppress the algae and plants to acceptable levels.
 Continuing to mechanically harvest aquatic plants and to conduct herbicide treatments for dense invasive species will help keep the plant community to acceptable levels.